isniperpls/AnotherFckingPalServer/README.md

 Setup

+Recommend downloading the exe and placing it in it's own folder.
+It will generate a configs folder for player history and will also auto download steamcmd to the root of where the exe is if you utilize the intall/update button on the dashboard.

 Server Path: Upon launching for the first time, click "SET SERVER PATH" in the header to point the manager to your Palworld server directory.

 Deployment: Use the "INSTALL / UPDATE" button on the Dashboard to download and configure SteamCMD in exe root and the Palworld Dedicated Server (App ID 2394010) into the selected server path.